telerik/ajax-docs/knowledge-base/common-remove-outline-around-controls-in-chrome.md

 The example above shows how to remove the outline of a **RadGrid**.

-Here are a few more sample cases with Telerik AJAX Controls:
+>caption Here are a few more sample cases with Telerik AJAX Controls:

 - "Show Context Menu" button of a **RadGrid** in *RenderMode = "Classic"*